Top Long-Term Care Insurance Picks for 2024

 Short-Term Cash Indemnity Policies

-These products are not long-term care policies; they are cash indemnity plans that can offset the cost of long-term health care at home or in a facility.
+These offerings are not traditional long-term care policies; they are cash indemnity plans intended to help defray the expenses associated with long-term health care, whether received at home or in a care facility.

-NOTE: These products are not available in every state.
-You can see if your state has one of these products by clicking here.
+Please be aware that the availability of these products varies by state.
+You can check if your state offers one of these products by clicking here.

 Recommended